Rotax Fuel Systems

 This engine has no mechanical pump (due to the fact that fuel pressure must be 0,25 bar higher than air box pressure) so fuel must be brought to the engine by an higher pressure electrical fuel pump.
 This pump must be backed up by a second pump for fail safe reasons.
 But how do you connect them?
 In series or parallel?

 Early model 914 engines and old installation manuals show a parallel setup of the fuel pump.
-See image.
-But there was no check valve preventing fuel to flow through the non operating pump (back flow), thereby starving the engine from fuel.
+See the image.
+But there was no check valve preventing fuel to flow through the non operating pump (back flow), thereby starving the engine from fuel in some cases.

 With this arrangement the pumps are placed in series and each pump has a parallel check valve.
 See image.
 This makes sure that a non operating pump can be bypassed through its parallel check valve so that fuel flows parallel to the pump.